wilmoore/php-version/README.md

 -   we won't leave files and symlinks all over the place.
 -   does not attempt to manage Apache, MySQL, etc.
 -   does not attempt to compile, build, or install PHP.
+-   does not attempt to support OS package manager installed (i.e. ppa, etc.) PHP versions.

 ## Usage Examples